greenm01/ec4x/docs/ec4x_specs.md

 Generate a starmap as described in section 2.1 for the selected number of players.
 Resources will be provided in the GitHub repo to spawn a map.

-Players start the game with one homeworld (An Abundant Eden planet, Level IV colony with 1000 PU), 500 Monero (XMR) in the treasury, one spaceport, one shipyard, one fully loaded ETAC, a Light Cruiser, two Destroyers, and two Scouts.
+Players start the game with one homeworld (An Abundant Eden planet, Level V colony with 810 PU), 420 production points (PP) in the treasury, one spaceport, one shipyard, one fully loaded ETAC, a Light Cruiser, two Destroyers, and two Scouts.
+The tax rate is set to 50% by default.

 Tech levels start at: EL1, SL1, CST1, WEP1, TER1, ELI1, and CIC1.